Last updated: 24th August 2021

 Tan Ky House

-Tan Ky is a perfect example of a wealthy merchants house.
+Tan Ky is a perfect example of an old wealthy merchants house.
 It’s over 200 years old and has been passed down 7 generations, who keep everything presented exactly as it was.
 The house often gets flooded every year, there’s photos and markings on the wall to show this.
 In December, the month after we went the whole town was flooded, we watched pictures on Facebook of people navigating the narrow streets on boats.

-There are 5 Chinese assembly halls in Hoi An, we went to one of them – Phuoc Kien.
+There are 5 Chinese assembly halls in Hoi An, we went to one of them – Phuc Kien.
 Assembly halls were built by Chinese migrants when they settled in new countries to keep their traditions alive for their next generation.
 Primarily it was a place for them to socialise and worship.

 We’d definitely recommend getting up early to explore the Central Market, before Hoi An gets busy, especially if you’re into photography.
 You can eat breakfast here if you like, the food is cheap from the ladies with small stalls, even if they are a little pushy.

 Further into the market is the meat stalls, get ready for a shock as it’s nothing like what we’re used to!
 There’s no fridges, instead is meat piled up high on tables next to the sound of cleavers whacking wooden blocks.
 All the meat is divided up and every part of the animal appears on sale, like pigs snouts, it’s fascinating to witness and surprisingly there were no flies despite the appearance!